scferrada/academic-kickstart/content/authors/admin/_index.md

 +++
 I'm Sebastián Ferrada, a Doctoral Candidate at the Millenium Institute for Foundational Research on Data at Universidad de Chile.
 My research interests include Information Retrieval, Data Mining & Visualization, Multimedia Databases and Linked Data.
-I'm currently developing my PhD thesis regarding the combination of semantic and visual similarity queries using Semantic Web technologies, you can learn more by visiting the <a href="http://imgpedia.dcc.uchile.cl">IMGpedia project site</a>.
+I'm currently developing my PhD thesis regarding the inclusion of similarity operators on SPARQL queries: it's scalability, efficiency and use-cases.

 Besides research I really enjoy teaching.
 Currently I'm teaching the Relational Databases Course for undergrads and at the <a href="https://www.dcc.uchile.cl/datos"> Data Science Diploma</a>,  at the Department of Computer Science (<a href="http://dcc.uchile.cl">DCC</a>) and